-For the second blog in our five-part series on a data-driven approach to customer-centric marketing, we talked with our partner Ryan Lucht, Director of Strategy at Cro Metrics, and AB Tasty data expert Hubert Wassner, who explore the evolution of customer needs, why understanding them is so important for brands today, and the role experimentation plays in meeting those needs.
+For the second blog in our series on a data-driven approach to customer-centric marketing, we talked with our partner Ryan Lucht, Director of Strategy at Cro Metrics, and AB Tasty data expert Hubert Wassner, who explore the evolution of customer needs, why understanding them is so important for brands today, and the role experimentation plays in meeting those needs.
 Be sure to check out the series introduction and part 1 if you missed those.

 What do we mean when we say “customer needs”?